Advanced technique

 When to look for it

-• Track digits that have only two or three candidate cells per row.
-Those are X-wing fuel.
+Track digits that have only two or three candidate cells per row.
+Those are the digits worth checking.
+Anything with four or more candidate cells per row is not X-wing fuel.

 Common mistakes

-• Confusing X-wing with naked pair.
-The X-wing spans rows and columns; the naked pair is within one unit.
+• Confusing X-wing with a naked pair.
+Naked pair sits inside one unit; X-wing spans two rows and two columns.